About the Project

 The Project

 The Women and Masks Project is a multi-disciplinary and multi-faceted exploration of the myriad ways that women and masks intersect, and what the joining reveals about each.
 The project is designed as a space––virtual and physical–– for the exchange of ideas.
-It is a nexus of research and information, a mechanism for the organizing and disseminating information about events and opportunities, and a repository of resources.
+It is a nexus of research and information, a mechanism for the organizing and disseminating events and opportunities, and a repository of resources that seeks to make women and their work with masks discoverable.
 The project is based at Boston University and coordinated by Dr. Felice Amato, assistant professor in the School of Visual Arts.
-It is designed to help foster a transdisciplinary subfield focused on practitioners and scholars that connect the female to the mask as a form of material performance, a metaphor, a technology, and more.
-As an evolution of the conference (described below), the project seeks to promote a transdisciplinary approach and uses the emerging themes as its points of departure.
-While its main functions will often involve the virtual and digital, the project, like the conference, includes embodied, arts research, and material experiences.
-The project presents opportunities for virtual interaction and physical encounters.
-We welcome collaborators and participants to help to shape the form it takes.
+It is designed to help foster a transdisciplinary subfield focused on practitioners and scholars that connect the female to the mask as an object and a phenomenon, a form of material performance, a metaphor, a technology, and more.
+The project presents opportunities for virtual interaction as well as physical encounters.

 The History